The social side of entrepreneurship21 January 2019

 In our latest blog post, Yaina Samuels tells us about her first year as an Entrepreneur in Residence at Cardiff Business School, an experience which has seen her inspire the next generation of social business leaders.

-It all started when I delivered a presentation on substance misuse and NuHi Training to a class of students on the MSc Business Strategy and Entrepreneurship programme.
+It all started when I delivered a presentation on substance misuse and the work of NuHi Training to a class of students on the MSc Business Strategy and Entrepreneurship programme.

 Shumaila Yousafzai had invited me along because she wanted to introduce her students to a different type of business model, a social enterprise.